mattjamesod/andhash39/index.md

 ---
 layout: default
 title: "It&#38;&#35;39&#59;s Not Difficult"
+subtitle: "The portfolio of a software developer with an invalid name."
+included_content: project-list.html
 ---

 I'm not old enough for this to be a blog.

-My name has an apostrophe in it, which can be quite annoying when you work on the internet.
+Here are the projects I've worked on: